crowleysoftware/GSCC_2023_CTF_Solutions/PixelImperfect.md

 I wrote a program to loop over the pixels in much the same way as the above script.
 Whenever I encountered a byte with value 0, I wrote the next letter of the flag to the pixel until I had written all the letters.
 I then saved the image as a bitmap.

 If you were to binary compare these images you would easily see the byte differences but they would not be in obvious order.
-That's why it is easies to loop over the pixes row-by-row and compare the bytes in order.
+That's why it is easier to loop over the pixes row-by-row and compare the bytes in order.